 The health hazards and risks associated with sitting all day are numerous, effecting your joints, muscles, and every part of your body.
 Remember, your body is the only one you will ever have.

-Don’t quit your day job as a solution to sitting all the time, but don’t let your body suffer because of a sedentary work life.
+Don't quit your day job as a solution to sitting all the time, but don't let your body suffer because of a sedentary work life.
 Making changes throughout your workday can have a big impact on your overall health.
-Here are six simple changes you can make to add activity at work and improve your overall health.
+Here are six simple changes you can make to add activity at work, increasing workplace productivity among employees.

 If you do have to sit even for a short time during your workday, what is the right way?
 The following are some tips to keep in mind when you are sitting, and, in addition to these tips, you may want to support your lower back as needed.

 Another step you can take is to consider a healthier desk alternative.
 There are now standing desks, treadmill desks and bike desks available for any office environment no matter the shape or size.
-Some of them are singular desk solutions and others are a modular design allowing you to sit and stand throughout the day.
-These allow you the ease of adding exercise to the workplace while still completing all your daily tasks, making you more productive overall.
-Keep in mind you will also want to consider proper ergonomics when selecting a desk alternative.
+Some are singular desk solutions and others are a modular design allowing you to sit and stand throughout the day, allowing you the ease of adding exercise desks while still completing all your daily tasks, making you more productive overall.
+Keep in mind you will also want to consider proper standing desk ergonomics when selecting a desk alternative.

 Thinking about adding a treadmill desk in your office but have concerns they might affect--potentially decrease--productivity?
 Research now indicates otherwise.
-Productivity can actually improve, and office workers report higher energy levels and greater concentration when performing tasks while using a treadmill desk.
+Productivity can actually improve, and office workers report higher energy levels, greater concentration when performing tasks, and an increase in workplace productivity while using a treadmill desk.